Fast and Robust Algorithm for the Energy Minimization of Spin Systems Applied in an Analysis of High Temperature Spin Configurations in Terms of Skyrmion Density: Discussion

 Nearly 200 minimization calculations have been carried out in the tests and the Co/Pt(111) simulations using the OSO-LBFGS method and in all cases convergence to a local energy minimum has been obtained without problems.
 The number of iterations needed increases as one would expect the more degrees of freedom are involved and the higher the initial temperature is.
 The calculations presented here indicate that the method is robust, but additional calculations in the future with application to other types of systems will further test and hopefully demonstrate its robustness and wide applicability.

+The method has furthermore been applied to a Hamiltonian that describes more accurately itinerant electrons.
+The interaction in such systems often includes non-quadratic spin terms and cannot, therefore, be described by a Heisenberg type model.
+At each step of the energy minimization one needs to solve self-consistent field equations.
+We have shown that the minimization method presented here drastically reduces the number of SCF steps and we expect the algorithm to be useful in other self-consistent field calculations, such as density functional theory calculations.

 The performance of the OSO-LBFGS algorithm could likely be improved further by developing a preconditioner for the orthogonal optimization.
 The dis-LL and damp-LL methods could be accelerated especially towards the end of a minimization where the gradient (i.e. effective field) is small by using a larger time step in an adaptive time step algorithm.
-Such an algorithm has been shown to reduce computational effort by a factor of 2 in micromagnetic simulations \cite{Exl2014} but even with such acceleration, the dis-LL and damp-LL algorithms require much larger number of energy/gradient evaluations than the OSO-LBFGS algorithm.
+An adaptive time step propagation based on Barzilian-Borwein rule has been used in micromagnetic simulations and found to give an acceleration by a factor of 2 ~\cite{Exl2014}, but even with such acceleration, the dis-LL and damp-LL algorithms require significantly larger number of energy/gradient evaluations than the OSO-LBFGS algorithm.

+Some implementations make use of higher order integration methods\cite{Romeo2008,Leliaert2017}, such as 5th order Runge-Kutta method with adaptive time step.
+The application of this algorithm to the test problems presented here shows that the adaptive time step reduces the number of iterations needed for convergence, but the 5th order algorithm requires 6 evaluations of the gradient per iteration and as a result the total number of energy/gradient evaluations needed for convergence is larger than for the SIB algorithm.

-The OSO algorithm should also be useful in other spin configuration optimizations, such as minimum energy path calculations using the geodesic nudged elastic band method, which has previously been implemented with a VPO algorithm mimicking particle dynamics.~\cite{Bessarab2015} Also, the algorithm could be used in searches for first order saddle points on energy surfaces for spin systems starting only from the initial state and without knowledge of any final state.~\cite{Muller2018} From the saddle points, the rate of magnetic transitions can be estimated using harmonic transition state theory~\cite{Bessarab2012} as has, for example, been done to estimate the lifetime of skyrmions as a function of temperature.~\cite{Uzdin2018,Bessarab2018}
+The OSO algorithm should also be useful in other spin configuration optimizations, such as minimum energy path calculations using the geodesic nudged elastic band method, which has previously been implemented with a VPO algorithm mimicking particle dynamics~\cite{Bessarab2015, Ivanov2020gneboso}.
+Also, the algorithm could be used in searches for first order saddle points on energy surfaces for spin systems starting only from the initial state and without knowledge of any final state~\cite{Muller2018}.
+From the saddle points, the rate of magnetic transitions can be estimated using harmonic transition state theory~\cite{Bessarab2012} as has, for example, been done to estimate the lifetime of skyrmions as a function of temperature.~\cite{Uzdin2018,Bessarab2018}